About Kellie A. McGowan

 Honors and Awards

-- Selected by peers for inclusion in Pennsylvania Super Lawyers magazine as a Rising Star, 2012 and 2013
+- Selected by peers for inclusion in Pennsylvania Super Lawyers magazine as a Rising Star, 2012 to present

 - Chosen by a panel of judges for inclusion in the Bucks County "Forty Under 40", a select group of forty young professional leaders in Bucks County, 2012

 Volunteer and Community Work

 Kellie is an active member of the Bucks County community.
 Kellie also serves on the Advisory Board of the Bucks County Women's Business Forum.